CheetahO/cheetaho-wp-image-optimizer/readme.txt

 > * Optimize thumbnails as well
 > * Works with both HTTPS and HTTP websites
 > * Works with eCommerce websites using WooCommerce plugin
+> * ALso compatible with galleries Modula, Foo Gallery and any other galleries or sliders
 > * Keep or remove EXIF data from your images, compress images with lossless option.
 This option is great for photographers
 > * Able to compress JPG, PNG, GIF images
 > * Option to deactivate auto-optimizing images on image upload
 > * Able to compress WOOCOMMERCE products images.
 > * Images can be automatically resized before being optimized.
 No need to install additional plugins like Imsanity or Resize Image After Upload
 > * Compress/resize images even your site is not public.
+> * Compatible with WP Retina 2x – all retina images are automatically compressed.

 > Need more?
 Have a look at our plans: https://cheetaho.com/pricing/